samculver/gatsby-react-socket.io-spyfall-game/README.md

 Server is deployed to AWS

-Client is hosted on Surge.sh
+Client is hosted on https://surge.sh/

 ## Run